India: Chhattisgarh conducts survey to map Maoist presence | DW | 13.08.2021

 Indigenous peoples of the area have their own worldview and their own language, Mulamreddy said, adding that one of the ways in which he sought to educate children of the region was by teaching them in their own language instead of in Hindi.

-India's Maoist insurgency, which started in the 1960s, has claimed around 10,000 lives and is considered India's most serious internal security threat.
+India's Maoist insurgency, which started in the 1960s, has claimed about 10,000 lives and is considered India's most serious internal security threat.

 While operating from their forest bases, the fighters often demand protection money from the local populace.
 They also oppose efforts to build new roads and infrastructure in remote areas because they believe it undercuts their campaign against the Indian state.